 Services at the Behavioral Health Clinic are provided by experienced behavioral and developmental pediatricians and general pediatrics.
 This program is a component of the School Health Program and collaborates closely with staff from the local school systems.

 For more information about the Behavioral Health Clinic, call 410-887-2718.

 This program provides free family support, case management, information, referral and advocacy services to anyone between the ages of birth and 21 years who has a developmental disability and is a resident of Baltimore County.

 For more information on developmental disability services, call one of the following numbers:

 The Lead Poisoning Prevention Program provides early identification and intervention for children at risk for and exposed to environmental lead.
-Children with at least one risk factor receive a blood lead screening.
-Blood lead levels above 10 mcg / dl are case managed to assure that appropriate education, home assessment, nutritional counseling, and medical follow-up are provided in accordance with the blood lead level.
+Children with an elevated blood lead level will receive case management to assure that appropriate education, home assessment, nutritional counseling and medical follow-up are provided.

 For lead poisoning prevention information or consultation, call 410-887-3725.